nchandolaj/Python/foundations/docs/dict_memory_allocation.md

 Since Python pre-allocates 8 of these, that's $8 \times 24 = 192$ bytes just for the entries array, which explains the majority of the memory footprint of an empty dict.

-## Dictionary Deletion and Dummy Placeholders
+## B. Dictionary Deletion and Dummy Placeholders

 When you delete a key in Python, the dictionary doesn't physically "shrink" the array.
 Instead, it uses a sentinel value to maintain the integrity of the hash table.